rbenrax/upyOS/README.md

 The sdata module contains all the system data, allowing access to the board configuration parameters, system configuration parameters, etc., allowing access to these parameters between programs.

-If system hungs in boot (ex. defective program), we can delete init.sh, then the system wil boot in recovery mode, also we canuse recovery command in any time, which moves init.sh to init.rec and viceversa.
+If system hungs in boot (ex. defective program), we can delete init.sh, then the system wil boot in recovery mode, also we can use recovery command in any time, which moves init.sh to init.rec and viceversa.

 I hope it is useful for you!, there are things to do, and improve, but the holidays are running out.